 For the best results, use professional design software such as Adobe Photoshop, InDesign, or Illustrator.
-Also, make sure that your closed artwork file respects all the items on the checklist for closing Your artwork.
-In the case of You being uncomfortable with the respective design software, we recommend You to outsource to a design professional.
-This is crucial, as a poor design can, in fact, harm Your Flyer-campaign as well as Your business and its reputation as a whole.
+Also, make sure that your saved artwork file adheres to all of the items on the checklist for saving your artwork.
+If you are uncomfortable with the respective design software, we recommend using our professional design services.
+This is crucial, as a poor design can, in fact, harm your business and its reputation as a whole.

 What Can I Expect?

 We offer you a wide range of configurations to print your invitations as you would like them to be.
 This includes a variety of formats (incl. custom formats), papers, and refinements to best match your design.
 In addition, Printulu only employs the best printing equipment (offset or digital), to ensure that your invitations have the highest quality level.
 Our process is extremely easy: choose your configuration and quantities online, add the product to your cart, check-out by paying online, and then simply upload your files.
 Your invitations will then be delivered to your doorstep – free of charge!

 170gsm paper is the best choice for premium paper at an affordable price.
 This is suitable for invitations that will be given out to a large number of people as it provides a classy feel on strong paper at a reasonable cost.